Free

 Help to make a unique work of homegrown art.

-Take part in Arabic Calligraphy workshops and help make a unique work of homegrown art.
+An Arabic Calligraphy workshop where attendees helped create a unique work of homegrown art.

 About this project

-Through this multi-disciplinary, district-wide project, calligrapher Razwan Ul-Haq brings Bradford’s environment to life.
-Since 2024, Razwan has been extracting ink from our city’s resources – bricks from Bradford’s iconic architecture, soil from Bradford City Football Club, rocks and stones from the rivers of Bradford, and even certain plants.
-All of these inks will be used to make brand new, homegrown artworks, exhibited in Bradford this summer.
+This workshop was part of a multi-disciplinary, district-wide project by calligrapher Razwan Ul-Haq.
+The project aimed to bring Bradford’s environment to life.
+Starting in 2024, Razwan began extracting ink from Bradford city’s resources – bricks from Bradford’s iconic architecture, soil from Bradford City Football Club, rocks and stones from the rivers of Bradford, and even certain plants.
+All of these inks were then used to make brand new, homegrown artworks that were exhibited in Bradford in summer 2025.

 Workshops